henrikdevops/DevOps-Engineer-As-a-Student/README.md

-# Me as a DevOps Engineer student
+# My raod to become a DevOps Engineer